3MAH-Team-old/smartplus/README.md

 a - Use the SMART+ solver.

-In a work folder, copy all necessary files from the folder 'exec'.
+In a work folder, copy all necessary files from the folder "exec".
-Edit configurations file to define your simulation (path.txt, material.dat...)
+Edit configuration files to define your simulation ("path.txt", "material.dat", ... ).
-Solve the problem executing "./solver" in a terminal (Linux and MacOS)
+Solve the problem executing "./solver" in a terminal (Linux and MacOS).

 b - Use SMART+ Umat for Abaqus.